DilpreetS0hi/Team-02-COMP-2930/README.md

 ## Technical Specifications

-NoFoodWasatge allow users to track EXPIRY food, DONATE and SUGGEST something useful.
+NoFoodWastage allow users to track EXPIRY food, DONATE and SUGGEST something useful.

 All html, css and javascript files are there in GitHub account.